emperlium/lib-audio-alsa/README.md

 ### new()

-Instantiates a new Nick::Audio::LAME object.
+Instantiates a new Nick::Audio::ALSA object.

 Arguments are interpreted as a hash and all are optional.